Olive Oil Quality Standards

 “There is a direct correlation between freshness and nutrition, shelf life, and taste.”

 Olive oil is perishable and is better in every sense when it is fresh.
 Critical beneficial attributes (like polyphenol levels, antioxidants, flavor, and aroma) decline over time, while undesirable things– like rancidity and free radicals– develop.
 There is a direct correlation between freshness and nutrition, shelf life, and taste.
-Because of the nature of mass production and mass distribution, the Extra Virgin olive oils on standard supermarket shelves are unlikely to be the freshest oils you can find.

 Disclaimer: Throughout this website, statements are made pertaining to the properties, benefits, and/or the functions of Olive Oil and Vinegar products.
 We are not medical practitioners, and we urge you to seek proper medical consultation by a trained medical professional before modifying your eating habits, or pursuing any of the health-related advice offered within this site.